 Assuming your build completes successfully you should ensure that if ZoneMinder is currently running on your system that it is shutdown before you go any further.
-Once it has stopped you can execute 'make install'.
+Once it has stopped you can execute make install to install the software.

 New versions of ZoneMinder often involve database schema changes and before you restart it you should make sure that these changes have been applied.